 5.1 Other Advisory Board Membership Roles

 a) Ex-Officio Service Roles: After serving as a member in good standing for a minimum of nine years, Advisory Board members may choose to serve in an Ex-Officio capacity.
 Ex-Officio members shall not have voting privileges but may offer input and expertise.
 The number of Ex-Officio officers is not limited and is not counted as part of the Advisory Board limit.

 b) Other Roles: Chairs of the Feminisms and Rhetorics conferences will also receive Ex-Officio status during their term as chairs.
-In addition, members serving in such roles as the Archivist/Historian, Web Coordinator, Director of Digital Media and Outreach, and the editor of Peitho shall have Ex-Officio status for the duration of their roles.
-After they complete their term, they may apply to join the Advisory Board through regular processes.
+In addition, members serving in such roles as the Archivist/Historian, Peitho Web Coordinator, Director of Digital Media and Outreach, and the editor and associate editor of Peitho shall have Ex-Officio status for the duration of their roles.
+After they complete their terms, they may apply to join the Advisory Board through regular processes.